Buddhism in Myanmar: Female monastics

 The full bhikkhuni (nuns) lineage of Theravada Buddhism died out, and for various technical and social reasons was therefore permanently absent.
 The governing council of Buddhism in Myanmar has ruled that there can be no valid ordination of women in modern times, though some Burmese monks disagree.
 However, as in many other Theravadin countries, women have created a niche for themselves as renunciants not recognised by the state-empowered Sangharaja or even the Sangha in general.
 In Myanmar, these women are called thilashin.

 A thilashin (သီလရှင်, /my/, "possessor of morality", from Pali sīla) is a female lay renunciant whose vows are the same as those of sāmaṇerīs "novitiate nuns".
 Like the maechi of neighbouring Thailand and the dasa sil mata of Sri Lanka, thilashin occupy a position somewhere between that of an ordinary lay follower and an ordained monastic.
 However, they are treated more favourably than most maechi, being able to receive training, practice meditation and sit for the same qualification examinations as the monks.

 Thilashins observe the ten precepts and can be recognised by their pink robes, shaven head, orange or brown shawl and metal alms bowl.
 Thilashins go out on alms rounds on uposatha and receive uncooked rice or money.
 Thilashins are addressed with the honorifics sayale (ဆရာလေး, /my/ "little teacher") and daw (ဒေါ်, /my/).

 Thilashins often reside in either separate quarters or in segregated kyaung (temple-monasteries).
 They do not have to look after the monks, but may help cook if required.
 Although ranked lower than the monks, they are not subservient to them.

 There have been efforts by some thilashins to reinstate the bhikkhuni lineage, although there are reservations from the government and general populace.
 A new Theravada bhikkhuni sangha was first convened in 1996, and since then many more have taken the full vows.
 However, within Myanmar, thilashins remain the only monastic option for women at this time.
 In 2003, Saccavadi and Gunasari were ordained as bhikkhunis in Sri Lanka, thus becoming the first female Myanma novices in modern times to receive higher ordination in Sri Lanka.

 Politics

 Buddhism made major contributions in the development of Burmese politics.
 Buddhist monks and lay organizations remain involved in Burmese politics.
 Burmese nationalism first began with the formation of the Young Men's Buddhist Association (YMBA) in 1906.
 Buddhist monks along with students have been in the forefront of the struggle for independence and later for democracy.
 Some influential leaders include U Ottama and U Seinda in Rakhine State, and U Wisara who died after a protracted hunger strike in Yangon prison.

-Buddhist Monks often participate in political protests and may also boycott certain political figures by refusing to accept alms offerings from them (thus denying them of a chance to make merit).
+Buddhist Monks often participate in political protests and may also boycott certain political figures by refusing to accept alms offerings from them (thus denying them a chance to make merit).
 Since independence, the Government and individual government figures have patronised Buddhism through different forms of donations as a way to legitimise their rule.
 Thus, this form of boycott is a powerful tool of protest in Myanmar.